Perspective | Kid vaccines are supposed to get us to the end of the tunnel. But they won’t if we leave too many people off the train.

 At that moment, my only thought: I can’t put off looking for coronavirus vaccine appointments for my two sons.

-Even before a vaccine was approved for children ages five to 12, I had seen parents online discussing when and where they should sign up to get their children those shots.
+Even before a vaccine was approved for children ages 5 to 12, I had seen parents online discussing when and where they should sign up to get their children those shots.
 A few even mentioned they had made appointments in advance with their pediatricians, which of course led others to ask the names of those doctors and where they were located.
 I have no doubt the phones at those offices immediately started ringing, and kept ringing.

 That parents were trying to stand in line for those orange-capped vials even before they were available was encouraging.